ankamahjohnson/ikigaiFinder/README.md

 ## Features

 ### Multi-Screen SPA Flow
-A smooth single-page application with four distinct screens (Welcome, Previous Result, Quiz, and Result), each transitioning with slide left & right animations that feel native and intentional.
+A smooth single-page application with four distinct screens (Welcome, Previous Result, Quiz, and Result), each transitioning with slide left and right animations that feel native and intentional.

 ### 20 Question Assessment
 Questions are organised across all four ikigai pillars.
 Each question presents four carefully considered options designed to surface genuine patterns in how a person thinks, works, & finds meaning.